Michelle Andrews

 Staff Product Designer

-I design systems and workflows that reduce decision overhead and help enterprise teams ship with clarity and confidence.
+I design systems and workflows that reduce decision overhead and help enterprise teams ship with clarity.

-I partner closely with product and engineering to turn unclear problem spaces into systems teams can rely on over time.
+I partner with product and engineering to turn unclear problem spaces into systems teams can rely on.

 Enterprise SaaS Design systems AI workflows Decision support